 Unfortunate choice of terminology

 In the scikit-learn documentation, they make an unfortunate distinction is made between scores you attempt to maximize, and scores you attempt to minimize.
-They call a score you try to maximize a "score", and a score you try to minimize a "loss" in this part of the documentation when describing greater_is_better.
+They call a score you try to maximize a "score", and a score you try to minimize a "loss" in this part of the documentation when describing greater_is_better

 I am not using those terms the same way here!
 It isn't you that is confused!
 I don't use the same terminology as sklearn for a few reasons:

-• The term loss is commonly used in fitting algorithms in literate.
+should make ... scorers.
+It seems perverse to say some scorers return scores, and some return losses, which sklearn tries to do.
+This scorer is a score, and this scorer is a loss is just far too confusing. - The term loss is commonly used in fitting algorithms in literate.
 This gives a nice distinction between a loss (used when fitting) and a score (used when choosing between fit models).
 Sklearn's usage "uses up" a perfectly good term "loss" instead of just talking about a score we are trying to minimize.

 Implementing MAPE

-The scorer we implemented about wasn't that useful, as we could already use the predefined 'neg_mean_absolute_error' string to accomplish the same goal.
+string to accomplish the same goal.
 Let's implement a new score, mean absolute percentage error (MAPE), that isn't predefined in sklearn.
 The definition of MAPE is

 In code, this is